 Rob Morris Historic House Tour

-Step back in time and celebrate "Ella's 6th Birthday" at the Rob Morris House.
-Join the Oldham County History Center for the first installment of the Rob Morris House Tour Series.
+Step back in time and discover the beauty of the ceremonial dresses of the Order of the Eastern Star at the Rob Morris House in La Grange.
+Join the Oldham County History Center for the final installment of the Rob Morris House Tour Series.

 Rob Morris (1818-1888) was the founder of the Order of the Eastern Star and Poet Laureate of Free Masonry in the 19th century.
 He and his wife Charlotte had nine children and moved to La Grange, KY in 1860 when Morris took the position of Professor of Ancient History at the Kentucky Masonic College.